kemingy/blogist/README.md

 3. setup CI/CD
 4. build your blog

-## What can be extracted from gists?
+## What can be extracted from Gist?

 1. post name
 2. created time